 There are many reasons why people may struggle with addiction or drinking and why addiction therapy can help.
 Sometimes it’s a perfect storm of social and emotional factors, disconnection to others, family history, stress, social norms, anxiety, depression, or biology.

-Therapy creates a safe place to explore what might be behind the drinking.
-It's a place that you can talk with a supportive, unbiased, and nonjudgemental person.
+Therapy is a place that you can talk with a supportive, unbiased, and nonjudgemental person.
 Which helps!

 You will learn skills to understand how you are feeling, as well as how to effectively communicate and connect with people in your life.
 Things may feel hard right now, but with the right support they can get better!